 Ashwagandha benefits physical and sexual strength in men

 One study looked at muscle recovery in a group of men between 18 and 50.
 These men had not done strength training previously.
-So, the group taking ashwagandha showed substantially greater muscle recovery and greater increases in muscle strength.
+The group taking ashwagandha showed substantially greater muscle recovery and greater increases in muscle strength.

-In the Ayurvedic tradition, the herb is seen as an aphrodisiac for both sexes.
-That supports the use of ashwagandha in this context.(14) Another study observed that the herb seemed to substantially increase testosterone levels as well.(15)
+In the Ayurvedic tradition, the herb is seen as an aphrodisiac for both sexes, seemingly supporting the use of ashwagandha in this context.(14) On top of this, a separate study observed that the herb seemed to substantially increase testosterone levels as well.(15)